 1. A LOP club must be a non-profit organization.

-2. At least 75 percent of the memberships of a LOP club must be members of the Lake of the Pines Association and the club must have at least ten active members.
+2. At least 75% of the memberships of an LOP club must be members of the Lake of the Pines Association, and the club must have at least ten active members.

 3. The presiding officer of a LOP club must be a member of the Lake of the Pines Association; as must be at least 75 percent of the total members of the board.

 4. Every LOP Club must submit (or have on file) an application for approval.
 This application shall state the specific purpose for which the club is being (or has been) formed and identify the benefits the club will provide the association and its members.
 Expansion of club activities beyond the charter statement will require specific approval by the Board of Directors.

 Applications for the formation of new clubs will be reviewed by the Recreation Committee.
 The committee's recommendation will be forwarded to the Board of Directors for final determination.

 The Board of Directors will review current clubs for continued qualification under this policy on an exception only basis.